 - Determine the changes you need to make to improve your heart health.

 - Set some goals, write them out and post them somewhere.

-- Set up a reminder, like a picture of your why on the refrigerator door, or wear an aromatherapy bracelet to remind you.
+- Set up a reminder, like a picture of your why on the refrigerator door.

 5 small steps to make great strides in improving your heart health